Snowboarding · Setup & Bindings · Report #TSP-SB-004

 Setback refers to moving the entire stance rearward from the board center.
 More setback puts more weight over the tail, which helps the nose float in powder.
 A centered stance makes switch riding symmetric.

 Most boards allow 1–4 cm of setback adjustment.
-For powder: run maximum setback.
+For powder: start with the board's reference setback and add more only if the nose still dives.
 For park and switch-heavy riding: run centered.
-For all-mountain: run 0.5–1 cm setback for a slight tail bias that does not dramatically hurt switch performance.
+For all-mountain: run 0.5–1 cm setback for a slight tail bias that only mildly reduces switch comfort for many riders.

 The Setup Process